FandosA/DeblurGAN_Image_Deblurring_Pytorch/README.md

 - **dataset_path**: specify the paths where the images to be used for training are located, separated by the character `;`.
 - **train_split**: defines the ratio for splitting images into training and validation sets.
 For example, if there are 100 images and this parameter is set to 0.8, then 80% of the images will be used for training and the remaining 20% for validation.
-- **min_width** and **min_height**: these two parameters set the minimum width and height of the images to be taken into account.
-All images with smaller dimensions will be discarded.

-The script lists all image paths in the given folders that meet the size requirements, shuffles them randomly, and then splits them into training and validation sets according to the **train_split** parameter.
+The script lists all image paths in the given folders, shuffles them randomly, and then splits them into training and validation sets according to the **train_split** parameter.
 Finally, two _JSON_ files will be generated: one containing the training image paths and the other containing the validation image paths.
 These _JSON_ files will be used during training to load the images.

 ## Train the model
 To train the model, you can adjust the parameters and hyperparameters as needed.
 In my experiments, I used the same values as in the original paper, but I implemented a different approach to blur the images.
 Specifically, I use the [OpenCV](https://opencv.org/) function [GaussianBlur](https://docs.opencv.org/4.x/d4/d86/group__imgproc__filter.html#gae8bdcd9154ed5ca3cbc1766d960f45c1), selecting a random kernel size (3, 5, or 7) and a random sigma value (between 5.0 and 9.0) each time an image is loaded.
 This introduces variability, allowing the model to learn to generalize better, since the same image can appear with different levels of blur at each iteration.
 To start the training, run: